 Parking is free.

 Tickets purchased in advance either online or by phone are held in Will Call and are available for pickup at the ticket window in the depot on the day of your departure.
 This is located inside of the limestone depot building.
 Tickets are not mailed out.

 Yes.
 Tickets are required on the train.
 Please present your online (or phone) order confirmation at the ticket window in the depot to receive your tickets.

-If you have already purchased tickets and miss your departure, we may be able to transfer your tickets to another train ride during the present calendar year, however this is not guaranteed.
+If you have already purchased tickets and miss your departure, we might be able to transfer your tickets to another train ride during the present calendar year, however this is not guaranteed.
 Tickets are sold as non-refundable and non-exchangeable.

 Tickets for special events are non-refundable and non-exchangeable.